International Paper

 113. Progress towards commitment on water quality (BOD or COD)?

-The company reported a reduction in Biological oxygen demand (BOD) from 2019 (20.7) to 2020 (18.9) in million kilograms.
-However, this information is self-reported and between two to five years old.
+The company reported a reduction in biological oxygen demand (BOD) from 2019 (20.7) to 2020 (18.9) in million kilograms.
+However, this information is not externally verified and is between two to five years old.

 114. Treatment of pulp and paper mill effluent?

-The company states that it measures and records the amount of effluent generated, identifies constraints, and treats and discharges all effluents.
-It also states that all its mills are subjected to strict federal and state regulations on effluent quality, details, and other procedures in place to reduce the impact of effluents.
-This information is self-reported.
+The company reports that it monitors and logs the volume of effluents generated, identifies any constraints, and ensures all effluents are treated and discharged properly.
+Additionally, it states that all its mills comply with stringent federal and state regulations on effluent quality and outlines detailed procedures to mitigate the impact of effluents.
+However, this information is not externally verified.

 0 / 1